MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 For the syntax structure and examples, see [Define a default value or copy a value to a field](define-default-copy-value-field.md).

 > [!NOTE]
->Field rules don't support assigning values that are the sum of two other fields or performing other mathematical calculations.
+> Field rules don't support assigning values that are the sum of two other fields or performing other mathematical calculations.
+However, you may find a solution that fits your needs via the [TFS Aggregator (Web Service)](https://marketplace.visualstudio.com/items?itemName=tfsaggregatorteam.tfs-aggregator-web-service) Marketplace extension.
+See also [Rollup of work and other fields](../../../reference/xml/support-rollup-of-work-and-other-fields.md).

 ---